UWRealityLab/StructuralQueryToolkit/README.md

 In our Whaleback project, our GPS marker is marked in the model's texture.
 We know the exact elevation at that point.

-Go to Assets->_Toolkit Prefabs and drag the **Altitude Marker** object into your scene.
-After, manually place your object into your
+Open the **Assets->_Toolkit Prefabs** folder and drag the **Altitude Marker** object into your scene.
+Afterwards, manually place the altitude marker into your real-world GPS-marker.

 ![Altitude_Marker](Documentation/Altitude_Marker.png)

-We placed an **Altitude Marker** object into that spot, and specified its real-world elevation in the inspector.
+After placing your altitude marker, specify its real-world elevation in meters.

 ![Altitude_Marker_Inspector](Documentation/Altitude_Marker_Inspector.png)

 **Note:** The **"Anchor Down"** button allows your altitude marker to fall down to the nearest object (that has a collider) in your scene.
-It is for convenience and is optional to use.
+It is simply for convenience and is optional to use.

 By default, showing elevation data is turned off.
 To enable it, find the "**Settings**" object in the scene hierarchy, and enable "Show Elevation Data"